 Casa Buonarroti is definitely an off-the-beaten-path place in Florence.
 To know other unusual things to do in Florence, click here.

 More curiosities about Michelangelo

 - In the past, artisans used to ask for money from aspiring artists to learn the tricks of the trade.
 Instead, thanks to his immense skills, Michelangelo was the first young artist that his master, the Ghirlandaio, decided to pay during his early experience in the Bottega.

-- Michelangelo was a capricious and overbearing Tuscan, aware of his artistic greatness.
-Such a rude personality that he used to make fun of the less talented classmates.
-At least since the day that a muscle adolescent called Torrigiano dei Torregiani lost his patience and punched him breaking his nose.
+- Michelangelo was an erratic and overbearing Tuscan, aware of his artistic greatness.
+He had a rude personality and used to make fun of his less-talented classmates.
+At least since the day a muscle adolescent called Torrigiano dei Torregiani lost his patience and punched him breaking his nose.

 - Michelangelo went to Rome for the first time because of a scam.
 Through a Milanese intermediary, he sold to Cardinal Riario one of his sculptures passing off as a classic original at a very high price.
 The Cardinal discovered the scam.
 Instead of denouncing him, he met him, and they started a fruitful collaboration.

 - As a profoundly religious man, he faced his presumed homosexuality with great difficulty.
 During the Renaissance, although widely tolerated, the law punished homosexuality with the stake.
 The guilt for his sexuality tormented Michelangelo for his entire life.
 He never got married but he had two platonic loves: one with Tommaso Cavaliere, the other with the poetess Vittoria Colonna.